-There’s a row of four wooden chairs along a wall.
+There’s a row of wooden chairs against a wall.
 I sit.
 A lively grandson drops by for a chat.
 He moves on.
 I relax and talk with someone across the room.
 Then, I notice a presence.

 Peace in the midst

-Two seats away a young man.
+Two seats along, a young man, thinking.
 We catch eyes.
 I raise an eyebrow.
 He shares a half, almost dreamy smile.

 ‘Enjoying some peace?’
-I say and receive an almost uncertain nod.
-‘Nothing wrong with being quiet inside and thinking stuff to yourself.’
+An almost uncertain-nod is the response.
+‘There’s nothing wrong with being quiet inside and thinking stuff to yourself.’

 Big nod.
 ‘Yes.’

-We smile at each other and sit, hushed, amidst a quietening riot.
-I reflect, lost within.
+We shake heads at each other and sit, hushed, amidst a quietening riot.
+I reflect, suddenly lost within.
 When awareness returns, he’s gone … back to noisy.

-When they go, he comes to me for a hug.
-His brother gave a wrestlers, competitive, shouglie squeeze.
+When they’re ready to leave, he comes to me for a hug.
+His brother gave a wrestlers, competitive, shoogle of a squeeze.
 He gives me a firm embrace and looks into my eyes with deep, calm warmth.
-We connect.
-I rub his back and release him.
+Connected, I rub his back and release him.